aamirshah/generator-boom/factory/USAGE.md

 	app/js/factories/factory_name.js
 ```

+To  add the skeleton for the APIs use

 ```
    $ yo boom:factory factory_name -api
 ```

-This will add the skeleton for the APIs